 The best free attraction for kids (and adults) in Bordeaux is definitely Mirroir d’eau.
 Kids absolutely love splashing in the water, especially on hot summer days.
 When tired you can have a picnic in the little garden right next to it.

 Go to the pool

 Going to the pool is not really free in Bordeaux but it’s very affordable and you can spend the whole day there.
-There are several kids friendly pools in Bordeaux metropole, two of them are not very far from the city center.
+There are several kids-friendly pools in the Bordeaux metropole, two of which are not very far from the city center.
 Next to the Meriadeck, you’ll find the piscine Judaique located in a beautiful art deco building.
 A bit farther from the center is Piscine du Grand Parc.
-Both are very kids friendly with facilities like kids’ pool, water slides, floats and more.
+Both are very kids friendly with facilities like a baby pool, water slides, floats, and more.